Why we teach judgment first — and how young people learn to make wiser decisions in a world that keeps accelerating.

 For the full research basis, download the WheelWISE White Paper.

-Students are already navigating real mobility choices — on bikes, e-bikes, scooters, and shared roads — years before formal driver education.
-The habits they form on two wheels in grades 6–8 are the first real expression of the judgment they'll need behind the wheel at 16.
+E-bikes are the first application of the WISE Framework because they are the most urgent, visible youth safety problem today — but they are also the ideal place to practice judgment.
+Students are already navigating real mobility choices on bikes, e-bikes, scooters, and shared roads, years before formal driver education.
+The habits they form on two wheels in grades 6–8 are the first real expression of the judgment they'll need behind the wheel at 16 — and in every fast-moving decision after.

 Download the White PaperChildren ages 11–14 are the single largest injured age group for micromobility — at twice their proportional share of riders.
 This is when habits form.
 This is when W.I.S.E. intervenes.